About the Sensory-Enhanced Yoga® Institute

 Lynn Stoller, founding President of the Sensory-Enhanced Yoga® Institute, is both a certified yoga therapist and a registered occupational therapist certified in sensory integration (SIPT).
 Lynn co-developed the treatment protocol used in the Iraq Yoga Study and has continued to build on her original ideas and writings during the course of her work with veterans in her local community, her experiences as a former faculty member of Warriors at Ease, and her intensive studies through Joseph LePage’s Integrative Yoga Therapy program.

 The Sensory-Enhanced Yoga® Institute is committed to the research, development, and provision of evidence-based, sensory-enhanced yoga practices to promote healing and self-empowerment for those who are experiencing combat stress, PTSD, anxiety, or related autonomic nervous system disorders.
-We do this by providing advanced training for health professionals, yoga instructors/therapists, and educators; by operating Sensory-Enhanced Yoga® programs for military personnel, veterans, victims of domestic violence, emergency responders, and other highly stressed or traumatized population groups, including children; and by collaborating with research partners.
+We do this by providing advanced training for health professionals, yoga instructors/therapists, and educators; by operating or providing consultation to Sensory-Enhanced Yoga® programs for highly stressed or traumatized population groups (such as military personnel, veterans, victims of domestic violence, emergency responders, and children with special needs); and by collaborating with research partners.

 To enable those whose eyes are crippled by trauma or anxiety to see the world fresh again in all of its beauty.